Przejdź do głównej zawartości

 }

-If the final value after running all the hooks is undefined, the route will fall back to a prerender default based on the output option: prerendered for hybrid mode, and on-demand rendered for server mode.
+If the final value after running all the hooks is undefined, the route will fall back to a prerender default based on the output option: prerendered for static mode, and on-demand rendered for server mode.

 Custom hooks can be added to integrations by extending the IntegrationHooks interface through global augmentation.